nih-cfde/c2m2/draft-CFDE_glossary/glossary.md

 **[Entity-Relation Diagram](https://github.com/nih-cfde/cfde-deriva/blob/2019-10/extractors_and_metadata.GTEx/cfde-core-model.2019.10.21.1430.png)**

+<a name="user-content-entity-relationship-model"></a>**Entity Relationship Model** - A way to describe the interrelationships of terms.
+It specifes both the term and how that term is semantically related to all the other terms in the model.

 **Inventory** - asset inventory distributed by the DCCs through a portal.

 **Metadata Manifest** - a file that includes metadata for a group of accompanying files that are part of a coherent unit (manifest), such as name, version, background scripts, and browser actions.